Damp Proofing House Walls— Important Things to Consider

 The entire walls might require plastering, which could make it an ideal time to redecorate, skirt boards or even paint walls.
+You can buy damp proof paint that is specifically formulated to protect against damp interior walls.
 If there are noticeable damp signs, you’d be better off getting a home inspection.

 This should be done by a trustworthy independent professional surveyor or you can hire a specialist on damp proofing too.